-10 must-visit Churches in Florence
+The best Churches in Florence to visit

 The artistic marvels found in the capital of the Italian Renaissance are endless.
 So unless you’re staying for quite a while, it will be difficult to have time to visit all of the beautiful basilicas, cathedrals and churches Florence has to offer.
 That’s why we’ve made a selection of 10 must-visit churches in Florence – in the hope that you’ll get to visit all of these churches and experience the amazing energy and uniqueness each one possesses.